The greatest Draft pick in each club's history

 Mets: Nolan Ryan, RHP (10th round, No. 295 overall, 1965)

 Ryan was the Mets’ 12th pick -- in the 10th round -- in the Draft’s inaugural year (there were multiple picks in every round starting in the eighth), but it wasn’t until 1972, after he had been dealt to the Angels, that the hard-throwing right-hander came into his own.
 When his 27-year career was all said and done, Ryan, who pitched for four different organizations before retiring after his age-46 season, had compiled 324 wins and more strikeouts (5,714) than any pitcher in history.
-The '99 Hall of Fame inductee is tied for 60th on the all-time WAR leaderboard (81.3).
+The '99 Hall of Fame inductee ranks 61st on the all-time WAR leaderboard (81.3).

 Nationals/Expos: Randy Johnson, LHP (2nd round, No. 36 overall, 1985)